threadexio/channels-rs/spec/PROTOCOL.md

 ### Packet ID

 This field is a short-lived identification number for the packet.
 It is used to ensure the correct ordering of packets and in no way a unique identifier of the packet throughout the entire conversation.
 Such IDs need not be cryptographically secure.
 The next ID must be able to be predicted by any party, given that they know the previous ID.
+Currently the packet ID is simply a wrapping counter that is incremented by one for every packet in the conversation.

 ### Payload